GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 ## **GERTCUpdater.lua** <br>
 ### **`GCU.GetLocalVersion(path):`**
+This function reads and returns the version header (the first line) of the file at the provided path.
+If the file does not exist, or the path points towards a directory, it will return an empty string.<br>
 Accepts one variable: a `path`.
-This program reads and returns the version header (the first line) of the file at the provided path.
-If the file does not exist, or the path points towards a directory, it will return an empty string.
 > This accepts a `path` and not a `moduleName` so that advanced users can use it to check the version of other files, such as cached files.

 ### **`GCU.GetRemoteVersion(moduleName,socket):`**
+This function requests the `versionHeader` of `moduleName` from the update server.<br>
 Accepts two variables: `moduleName` and `socket`.
 - `moduleName` is the name of the module.
 Any function that requires `moduleName` can also be passed the full path: it will sanitise the input into a `moduleName`.
-- `socket` can be provided to cause the program to piggyback off of an existing socket.
+- `socket` can be provided to cause the function to piggyback off of an existing socket.
 Useful for advanced users, who might have multiple program update servers.
-For your own safety, it is recommended to pcall() this function if a custom socket is used as the program assumes a valid socket and cannot handle an invalid socket object. **This feature is not yet standard in all functions, this will change eventually.**
+For your own safety, it is recommended to pcall() this function if a custom socket is used as the function assumes a valid socket and cannot handle an invalid socket object. **This feature is not yet standard in all functions, this will change eventually.**

-This function requests the `versionHeader` of `moduleName` from the update server.

 If the function succeeds, it returns 4 parameters:
 > `true`, `$state`, `$size`, `$version`